Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 Having the flexibility that comes with being able to mount this grill over the side of my boat is another of its virtues.
 This means that I free up deck space while also ensuring that I keep my boat clean.
 This grill doesn’t drip excessively, but since I mount it over the side of my boat, any excess grease runs off directly into the water.

 I also give this grill an extra nod because it comes pre-assembled and has an ignition switch that works on the first try.
 This grill is great for taking this grill on the road, and the sturdy legs give you that option.
-You shouldn’t have any trouble with this grill, but if you do, Cuisinart provides a three-year warranty.
+You shouldn’t have any trouble with this grill, but Cuisinart provides a three-year warranty if you do.

 The Magma A10-803 is made from 100 percent 18-8 mirror polished stainless steel, giving you a sturdy setup that includes 162 square inches of cooking surface and 11,200 BTUs of heat.

-True to its name, Magma’s grill heats up fast, cooks evenly, stows, sets up, and also cleans easily.
-Magma has put this design through wind tests, so I wasn’t completely surprised that cooking in 7-10 mph wind didn’t keep me from cooking fantastic food.
+True to its name, Magma’s grill heats up fast, cooks evenly, stows, sets up, and cleans easily.
+Magma has put this design through wind tests, so I wasn’t shocked that cooking in 7-10 mph wind didn’t keep me from cooking fantastic food.

 Because of its stainless steel construction, I’ve been able to use this in all kinds of weather.
-It has seen plenty of salt, sun, and rain, yet there still isn’t any sign of rust.
+It has seen plenty of salt, sun, and rain, yet there is still no sign of rust.

 The likelihood of flare-ups is significantly reduced because of the lined safety shell.
 I also like the locking lid, which eases transportation and ensures that the lid never slams shut.